Type Hype: Tips for Typography and Design

 Every Design Is An Art Show

 Great graphic design can help communicate your message with power by using color, illustration, typography, and photographs.
-It is important to make the best impression with high impact printed materials and online designs.
+It is important to make the best impression with high-impact printed materials and online designs.
 An ad created without at least the basic guidelines applied can have a negative effect on your image and reputation.
-Each viewer of any design is a silent critic; however, their criticism can become apparent when it comes to generated sales and repeat business.
+Each viewer of any design is a silent critic; however, their criticism can become apparent when it comes to generating sales and repeat business.

 What The Font Did You Do That For?

 Font choice is the most obvious of ingredients in any ad, whether online or in print.
 While a logo can have a specific style of font; text that is to be read by the general public should be clear and gentle on the eyes.
 When it comes to fonts, less is definitely more.
 Using more than three types of font in an ad, if not done carefully, can confuse the viewer and loosen the image being portrayed.
 It can also look amateurish.
 Keep the weights and typefaces unified and your copy will get your message across nicely.

 Centered Is Not Always Justified

 The only time that centered text is really useful is on restaurant menus and invitations.
 The overuse of centered text can create a shape that the creator did not intend.
 It can also appear dull and boring.
 It is okay to use text that is justified to the left, right, or center if it enhances the graphics around it.